goldengateknights/charter/charter.md

 The Golden Gate Knights values every individual regardless of sex, race, religion, creed, nationality, sexual orientation or physical handicap.
 We value safety in rehearsal and performance for both our members and our audience.
 We value attention to high quality costumes that are safe for saber choreography.
 Finally, we value the charitable goals exemplified by Lucasfilm Ltd. by giving all we can to our community.

 5 Membership
-Membership is broken into several levels and is different from
+Membership is broken into several levels and is different from Member Ranks (Section 12).

 5.1 General Membership
 A General Members is anyone who is participating within the Golden Gate Knights group through our instructional classes or group gatherings.
 All members must abide by and adhere to all general requirements for membership.